 For Lithuanian cultural and societal norms, see the article "Society in Lithuania".

 Lithuania’s cinemas are well suited to foreigners.
-All the movies (except some children ones) are shown in the original language with Lithuanian subtitles.
+All the movies (except some children-oriented ones) are shown in the original language with Lithuanian subtitles.
 In some cases, English or Russian subtitles are also available.
 This is especially true in cinema festivals that regularly shine in Lithuania’s cities.
-The most famous among those is Vilnius film festival “Kino pavasaris” that takes place every spring in Vilnius and travels around some other cities afterward.
+The most famous among those is Vilnius film festival “Kino pavasaris” that takes place every spring in Vilnius (some of the movies are also shown in other cities).
 There are several newer ones, such as Kaunas Cinema Festival.
 The festival websites usually list languages and subtitles of particular flicks.

 Lithuanian film industry has made a spectacular comeback in the 2010s.
 There is no Villywood but at least one Lithuanian movie is screened in cinemas at any given time, many with English subtitles.
 Lithuanian movie industry looked at Hollywood for inspiration and is now able to make profits through lower budgets and some state funding (but this does not mean bad quality).
 By 2014 Lithuanian movies captured 23% of the local box office, surpassing the European average.